 Why You Need to Invest in a Personal Brand

 A personal brand goes way beyond simple name recognition.
 When done right, it has the power to transform your business, even bringing in more leads.
 Here are a few of the specific ways that a personal brands boosts your business:

 Many industries are flooded with companies, all offering relatively the same products and services.
 A personal brand is a great way to stand out from the pack.
-This plays into the power of word of mouth marketing -- studies have shown that people place a higher premium of recommendations and word of mouth than simple advertisements.
-This is why brands with reputable CEOs tend to use them as figureheads and spokespeople for the brand, which has proven to be extremely successful.
+This plays into the power of word of mouth marketing.
+Studies have shown that people place a higher premium of recommendations and word of mouth than simple advertisements.
+That's why brands with reputable CEOs may use them as figureheads and spokespeople for the brand, an effective way to secure brand recognition.